Rufus For Real

 Can I make this beef ragu in an Instant Pot?

 Yes.
-Sear the beef first if possible, then pressure cook on high for 60–90 minutes with a natural release.
+Sear the beef first if possible, then pressure cook on high pressure for 60–90 minutes with a natural release.

 How do I cook this beef ragu in a Dutch oven?